faizkhan12/6th-Semester-Lab/README.md

   1st terminal - gcc server.c -o server ->./a.out

   2nd terminal - gcc client.c -o client  -> ./a.out

+# Lab 6 consists of Cisco Packet Tracer
+To view the network setup, you need to have cisco packet tracer installed in your system

 # File Directory